SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-as-a-developer-i-want-to-migrate-alarms-widget-to-the-angular-3493.md

 ticket: MTM-52646
 version: 1020.0.0
 ---
-As announced earlier, s redesign of the alarms feature has been introduced with both visual and functional enhancements.
+As announced earlier, a redesign of the alarms feature has been introduced with both visual and functional enhancements.

 **Visual and UX enhancements**: